Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Create and set up the Snowflake Account

 ### Create the Snowflake Account
 If you do not have a Snowflake account, no problem, you can get a free trial  at [snowflake.com](https://www.snowflake.com/en/).Select **Start for Free** and follow the instructions.
-You will probably want to deploy in the same region as the ServiceNow deployment, but this is not a requirement for the lab.
 ### Accept the Terms & Conditions
 Duration: 1
 1. Log on to your Snowflake account through the Snowsight web interface and change to the **orgadmin** role.